Hi friend and Welcome aboard!!

 - Noise Cancellation.
 The noise cancellation with the QC15’s is better than Beats.
 It’s also harder to turn on and off than the QC15.

 - Portable.
 The Beats are a little more portable than the QC15, as they fold up pretty nicely.

 - Accessories.
-The QC15’s include 2 wires: One with inline remote and one without.
+The QC15’s include 2 wires: One with an inline remote and one without.
 They also come with an airplane adapter.
-The Beats by Dre come with a high quality red wire.
+The Beats by Dre come with a high-quality red wire.
 In addition to being wireless, you can also plug them in to save battery.

 - Comfort.
 The QC15’s are much more comfortable than the Beats Studio Wireless.